 Yes, sure, uh, mmm, of course.
-I am sure this sounds so familiar, and the emotions attached to it, is clear as a bell.
+I am sure this sounds so familiar, and the emotions attached to it is clear as a bell.

-In a world where technology dominates the world and the way we communicate, we are losing not only vital information, and losing business, but the intimacy of interaction with the real person is fading faster than we can type the next SMS.
+In a world where technology dominates the world and the way we communicate, we are losing not only vital information, and losing business, but the intimacy of interacting with the real person is fading faster than we can type the next SMS.

 It is very clear we have lost the skills of communication.
-Not only the skills of communication, but also the humanity part of relationship building, whether it is in business or in our personal life.
+Not only the skills of communication but also the humanity part of relationship building, whether it is in business or in our personal life.

-Life is passing us by, whilst we depend on our Smartphones, I-pads, Tablets, and the everlasting apps.
+Life is passing us by, whilst we depend on our Smartphones, I-pads, Tablets, and everlasting apps.
 Instead of taking time out to spend time with Mentors, family and elders, hearing, feeling and interact the real message that is being put across, instead of just reading the words.

 It is Scientifically proven that communication consists of only 7% of the words, 38% the tonality and 55% the physiology.
-Thus whilst reading this blog, you are really only experience 7% of the message I really want to put across, the rest will be your own experience and imagination, putting the picture together.
+Thus whilst reading this blog, you are really only experiencing 7% of the message I really want to put across, the rest will be your own experience and imagination, putting the picture together.

 Isn’t it time that we choose to be more selective in what we hear, and start listening to what is really said.
 Live in the now, and pay attention.
 It could just mean the difference between the signed contract or a cold shoulder with empty pockets.

 We need to understand that we are all different unique individuals with different ways of communication.
 The way information is given to us, is just as vital as what we present it to others.
 Our internal representation system can only process it to its full capacity if it is presented in the best way we can process it.
 Our unconscious mind can only observe the non-verbal words, whilst we are listening sincerely and consciously what is said.